Discover Ljubljana, a city of stories, legends, architecture, culture, gastronomy, love, and dragons.

 Ljubljana is a world in miniature and offers culinary adventurers a rich and diverse range of foods to suit all tastes and all pockets.
 Whether you are looking for authentic local cooking or haute cuisine, trendy brunches or traditional breakfasts, a romantic corner, or a lively dinner with friends, you are in the right place.
 Ljubljana’s food scene is like the city itself: ancient but youthful, refined but boisterous, local but cosmopolitan.
 Ask our concierge for recommendations and let us delight you.

 The festivals held in Ljubljana range from prestigious cultural events featuring excellent artists, such as the Ljubljana Festival.
-In the summer, many free festivals are held on open-air stages and city streets, such as Summer in Ljubljana Old Town and Nights in Ljubljana Old Town.
+In the summer, many free festivals are held on open-air stages and on city streets, such as Summer in Ljubljana Old Town and Nights in Ljubljana Old Town.
 One of the most interesting is the ever-surprising Ana Desetnica street theatre festival.

 At the end of the year, the center of Ljubljana hosts a festive fair and countless entertainment events as part of the December in Ljubljana festival.
 The festive atmosphere reaches its climax with the New Year’s Eve celebrations held in several centrally located squares.

 Ljubljana is full of experiences and countless fascinating stories and legends.
-Write your own
+Write your own.

-Hotel Zlata Ladjica
+Hotel Zlata Ladjica 5*superior

 Jurčičev trg 1